springbov/dndsrd5.2_markdown/src/03_Classes/03_Cleric.md

 - Gain the following traits from the Core Cleric Traits table: Hit Point Die and training with Light and Medium armor and Shields.
 - Gain the Cleric's level 1 features, which are listed in the Cleric Features table.
 See the multiclassing rules in "Character Creation" to determine your available spell slots.

+#### **Cleric Features**

+As a Cleric, you gain the following class features when you reach the specified Cleric levels.
+These features are listed in the Cleric Features table.

 Table: Cleric Class Features: ——Spell Slots per Spell Level——

 | Level | Proficiency Bonus | Class Features              | Channel Divinity | Cantrips | Prepared Spells | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 |